 The Battle and siege

-The Ottomans had hoped to take the city before John Sobieski arrived but the Poles had arrived quicker than expected.
+The Ottomans had hoped to take the city before John Sobieski arrived, but the Poles had arrived quicker than expected.
 Suddenly the Turks found themselves outflanked and bogged down in fighting in Vienna.
 The Polish cavalry and the Imperial cavalry launched a massive cavalry charge against the Ottoman's flanks near Kahlenberg Mountain outside Vienna.
-The Holy League horsemen shattered the Ottoman army and the Vizier ordered the retreat of the Turkish army.
-The Polish king in the aftermath said, ‘I came and God conquered.’
-The Turks lost some 30,000 men and the Hapsburgs and their allies lost only several thousand.
-Divisions soon emerged among the allies and this prevent the Christian armies from invading Ottoman Territory.
+The Holy League horsemen shattered the Ottoman army, and the Vizier ordered the retreat of the Turkish army.
+The Polish king in the aftermath said, ‘I came, and God conquered.’
+The Turks lost some 30,000 men and the Hapsburgs, and their allies lost only several thousand.
+Divisions soon emerged among the allies, and this prevents the Christian armies from invading Ottoman Territory.
 The defeat of the Sultan’s army caused a political crisis and severely weakened the Ottoman Empire, so much so that it was no longer a threat to Europe.

 Strategy and tactics

 The Sultan’s army was huge and well-armed and had learned much from the European armies during the ‘military revolution’ of the period.
 However, the Ottomans strategy was poor.
 It was too slow, they did not mobilize quickly enough, and they waited until they had assembled a huge force.
 The glacial pace of the Turkish advance allowed the Viennese to bolster their defense and allowed the commander to build up the city’s garrison.
 The slow pace of the Ottoman attack allowed the Viennese crucial time to prepare and to withstand the initial assault.